A play on color and materials

 From an early age, she was sewing and embroidering small remnants of fabric, leaves, and textured papers.
 Intrigued by the idea of tactility of mixed media textile and the juxtaposition of soft and hard materials - nature versus modern.
 To further explore this notion, she combines fibers and wood to create something handmade using unconventional techniques.

-She has worked with brands such as Hermes to create extraordinary installations for their store window.
+She has worked with brands such as Hermes, Virgin Voyagers and JW Marriott.
 She has also created charitable pieces for Dwell with Dignity, The Warren Center, and the Humane League.

 Her mixed media fiber art has been exhibited in gallery shows in both Dallas and in the United Kingdom.